accessibilityafrica/accessible-components/HTML-CSS/forms/README.md

 1. Avoid placeholder texts to provide hints.
 2. Not using proper semantic element i.e using `div` instead of `form`
 3. Relying on visual interpretation only.
+4. Changing border color or using color only to communicate error.

 # Importance of accessible forms